Planned giving

 - Listing in the Croswell’s playbill & on our website (donors may also remain anonymous)

-- Assurance that your gift will create and sustain the Croswell for
+- Assurance that your gift will sustain the Croswell for decades to come

 Why join the 1866 Society?